PLANTING IN CONTAINERS

 Planting juvenile palms in pots:

 Transplant palms into pots that are 2" larger than existing pot.
-Do this every 6 to 12 months.
-Use a well draining potting soil or make your own using the following mixture:
+Use a well draining potting soil.

 For both inside and outside juvenile palms, a great spot is an eastern exposure where they will be in the shade at about 2pm.
 This makes the trees reach for the sun and the fronds grow longer.
 This gives the trees more height but the trunks will grow as normal.

-Remember this, Palm trees in containers grow slower than Palms that are in the ground by about half the rate.
+Remember this, Palm trees in containers grow slower than Palms that are in the ground by about one third the rate.

-Palm Tree Trunk Diameter / Number of spikes to be used:
+Palm Tree overall height / Number of spikes to be used:

 Please contact me with any questions you may have